-While many men remain jobless and unable to gain decent wages or promotions at work, even the slightest offense taken by a woman at the workforce creates the basis for an employment discrimination or unequal wage claim.
-Dating and relationships gone wrong at the workforce also provide women with an upper hand to argue that a male employee or supervisor abused his position of power in the inevitable sex discrimination suit or administrative claim that follows.
+While many men remain jobless and unable to gain decent wages or promotions at work, even the slightest offense taken by a woman at the workforce or any other context creates the basis for a harassment claim, employment discrimination or unequal wage claim.
+Dating and relationships gone wrong at the workforce also provide women with an upper hand to argue that a male employee or supervisor abused his position of power in the inevitable sexual harassment claim that follows.
 Any sexual advances, gestures or remarks towards women in the workforce now qualify as “sexual harassment” even under the most liberal standards.

 The reality is that there is a premium being paid in civil litigation for settlement of employment discrimination, sexual harassment/assault, unequal pay, rape and other claims specifically targeting male behavior.
 Even the threat of a colorable claim provides significant leverage to a woman and her lawyers seeking to target a man with any means or money.

 And how did we get here?
 I would argue that well-meaning “equality” and “protection” laws have gone beyond their fair limit and have become highly irrational, both in their development and enforcement.
 This has been encouraged by the media and institutions (political, legal and economic) that seek to capitalize on feminism.
 After all, feminism is a profitable institution.
-It provides lawyers (and there a lot of them) means to exploit the gripes the women have in general, and turn them into lucrative lawsuits against men.
-Just pick up the paper and read about the latest wave of sexual assault and abuse allegations against Donald Trump, Bill Cosby, Brad Pitt, Johnny Depp, and the list goes on.
+It provides lawyers and feminist advocates/special interests (and there a lot of them) means to exploit the gripes the women have in general, and turn them into lucrative lawsuits against men.
+Just pick up the paper and read about the latest wave of sexual assault and abuse allegations against Donald Trump, Harvey Weinstein, Kevin Spacey, C.K.
+Louis, Bill Cosby, Brad Pitt, Johnny Depp, and the list goes on.